- A Global Problem

 Commuting

 We get it, some people require a car.
-But it’s not as many people as have cars.
+But it’s not as many people as those who have cars.
 I have never driven and I haven’t always lived in places with great public transit.
 So what did I do?
 I walked, rode my bike, took an Uber, asked a friend for a ride, and used public transit in cities that offered it.
 If you can drive, you can add renting a car to that list.

 So not all of you need a car, you just want one or maybe you’re just so used to having one that you never gave it much thought.
 But I’m far from the only person who makes do without a car, a car payment, gas, insurance, and maintenance expenses.